Martyn Roberts: Background

 Roberts grew up in Wellington.
 He went on a PEP Scheme (Project Employment Programme) after school and worked with a theatre troupe in Northland.
-He then enrolled in theatre at Victoria University of Wellington and began working in lighting design in the mid-1990s.
+He then enrolled in a master's degree in theatre at Victoria University of Wellington and began working in lighting design in the mid-1990s.
 In the 1990s over four years or so he worked with writer Jo Randerson, director and designer Andrew Foster, and actors Jo Smith and Jason White in the theatre company Trouble producing six shows.
 He won his first lighting design award in 1996 for the play Black Monk by Trouble and his second for their play The Lead Wait.

 He founded the arts collective afterburner in 2001.
-A lighting and set designer who has worked throughout New Zealand, and internationally in Sydney, Brisbane, Edinburgh, and Glasgow, Roberts teaches theatre technology and design in the Theatre Studies program at the University of Otago.
+A lighting and set designer who has worked throughout New Zealand, and internationally in Sydney, Brisbane, Edinburgh, and Glasgow, Roberts teaches theatre technology and design in the Theatre Studies programme at the University of Otago.
 According to Roberts, being deaf has made him "very visually aware" and "has been a continual source of inspiration" for how he sees and relates to the world.
 In 2014 he graduated with a masters of fine arts degree in theatre studies from the University of Otago.

 Past collaborations have included Airport Conversations, which afterburner developed together with The Company of Pleasure based in Melbourne, Australia, with funding from Creative New Zealand.
 The work is based on the tragic 1993 fire at the Kader Toy Factory in Bangkok, Thailand.
 In 2014 Roberts received a service honour medal from the Dunedin Theatre Awards in recognition of completing 'more than 50 professional shows'.

 Roberts has won the Lighting Design award at the Chapman Trip Theatre Awards five times, been awarded five times at the NZ Fringe Festival Awards and four awards at the Dunedin Theatre Awards.